sandy1618/dsa_sessions/progress.md

 2. Simple problem solving approach.
 3. Took a simple graph theory problem and learn't about an algorithmic approach to problem solving.

+## NEXT SESSION :

+1. C++ STLs and STL Algorithms.
+2. Simple Problem solving paradigms.
+3. Solve a array based problem and see other algorithmic apporaches.
+4. Show a piece of python code that is awesome in some sense.